Myanmar court postpones verdict for Reuters journalists - Journal du Cameroun

 – Suu Kyi under fire –

-The case has sparked fears of eroding press freedoms under civilian leader Aung San Suu Kyi, whose international reputation has been shattered over the treatment of the Rohingya.
+The case has sparked fears of eroding press freedoms under civilian leader Aung San Suu Kyi, whose international reputation has been tarnished by the treatment of the Rohingya.

-Defence lawyer Khin Maung Zaw said the delay could be tied to global developments on Myanmar.
+Defence lawyer Khin Maung Zaw said the delay could be linked to global developments on Myanmar.

-A UN fact-finding mission on rights abuses in Myanmar is due to release a report on Monday and the UN Security Council will discuss the Rohingya crisis on Tuesday.
+A UN fact-finding mission on rights abuses in the country is due to release a report on Monday and the UN Security Council will discuss the Rohingya crisis on Tuesday.

 “If the verdict is today and it’s negative for the defence, it may be seen as a negative approach to democracy,” he said.

+“Wa Lone and Kyaw Soe Oo have already spent more than eight months in prison based on allegations of a crime they did not commit,” a statement said.

+“We look forward to receiving the verdict next week, when we very much hope that they will be acquitted and reunited with their families.”

-The journalists said after their arrest that they were hooded and deprived of sleep in initial interrogations, which included questions about their work on Rakhine.
+The journalists have described in detail what happened after their arrest, saying they were hooded and deprived of sleep in initial interrogations, which included questions about their work on Rakhine.

-The newswire launched a worldwide advocacy campaign that included diplomats, celebrities and the legal assistance of prominent rights attorney Amal Clooney.
+The news agency launched a worldwide advocacy campaign that included diplomats, celebrities and the legal assistance of prominent rights attorney Amal Clooney.

 But it was not enough to keep the court in the Buddhist-majority country from pursuing the charges.

-Myanmar rejects the charges but has admitted the killings investigated by Reuters took place and sentenced seven soldiers for the crime.
+Myanmar rejects the charges.
+But it has admitted that the killing of 10 men and boys investigated by Reuters in the village of Inn Din took place and sentenced seven soldiers for the crime.